 Under International Accounting Standard 19 (Employee Benefits) the Council is required to include figures in its Annual Accounts relating to the assets, liabilities, income and expenditure of the pension scheme for its employees.
-It has been estimated that the Council had a net pension liability of £138.5m as at 31 March 2018 (£381.9m at 31 March 2017).
+It has been estimated that the Council had a net pension liability of £124.7m as at 31 March 2018 (£381.9m at 31 March 2017).
 The significant reduction in the net liability was due to a number of factors:

-Strong asset performance led to an increase in the asset value: over the year the Fund assets have significantly outperformed the discount rate assumption.
-This has led to an increase in assets of £33.2m.
+Strong asset performance led to an increase in the asset value: over the year the Fund assets have significantly outperformed the discount rate assumption, with a 9% return against a 2.7% assumption.
+This has led to an increase in assets of £72.7m.
 There was also a fall in the value placed on the liabilities.
-There are three main reasons for this:
+There are three main reasons this: